 As a buyer, mold on a property may present untapped opportunities.
 There is a negative stigma attached to mold and the home may be perceived at a lower value and scare away other buyers.
 We find that many mold problems associated with real estate transactions are often overblown and not nearly as costly or difficult to fix as most would assume.
 If you come across a mold problem, don’t walk away – use it as negotiation tool!
 Ask for compensation to fix the mold and water problems or negotiate a lower selling price.

 To wrap up, if you are a seller make sure to check the home thoroughly for mold and water damage to avoid decreased property value and potential legal issues due to disclosure laws.
 Mold in your property does not have to delay or kill your sale.
 According to the Environmental Protection Agency (EPA), in some cases you may be able to remove the mold yourself.
 If you are a buyer, use a mold problem to your advantage and bargain with the seller.
-If you are unsure of the extent of a mold problem, consult a professional and obtain several estimates.
+If you are unsure of the extent of a mold problem, consult a professional and obtain several quotes.
 Mold does not have to keep you from purchasing your dream home!